peteroupc/peteroupc.github.io/randomgendoc.md

      |      possible combinations.
      |
      |  normal(self, mu=0.0, sigma=1.0)
-     |      Generates a normally-distributed random number.
+     |      Generates a normally-distributed random variate.
      |
      |  numbersWithSum(self, count, sum=1.0)
      |
      |  numbers_from_cdf(self, cdf, mn, mx, n=1)
-     |      Generates one or more random numbers from a non-discrete probability
+     |      Generates one or more random variates from a non-discrete probability
      |      distribution by numerically inverting its cumulative
      |      distribution function (CDF).
      |
      |      - cdf: The CDF; it takes one parameter and returns,
-     |      for that parameter, the probability that a random number will
+     |      for that parameter, the probability that a random variate will
      |      be less than or equal to that parameter.
      |      - mn, mx: Sampling domain.
-The random number
+The random variate
      |      will be in the interval [mn, mx].
-     |      - n: How many random numbers to generate.
+     |      - n: How many random variates to generate.
 Default is 1.
      |
      |  numbers_from_dist(self, pdf, mn=0, mx=1, n=1, bitplaces=53)
-     |      Generates 'n' random numbers that follow a continuous
+     |      Generates 'n' random variates that follow a continuous
      |      distribution in an interval [mn, mx].
 The distribution must have a
      |      PDF (probability density function) and the PDF must be less than or equal to a finite number and be continuous almost everywhere
      |      in the interval.
 Implements section 4 of Devroye and Gravel,
      |      "The expected bit complexity of the von Neumann rejection
      |      algorithm", arXiv:1511.02273v2  [cs.IT], 2016.
-     |      - 'n' is the number of random numbers to generate.
+     |      - 'n' is the number of random variates to generate.
 Default is 1.
      |      - 'pdf' is a procedure that takes three arguments: xmin, xmax, bitplaces,
      |         and returns an array of two items: the greatest lower bound of f(x) anywhere
      |         in the interval [xmin, xmax] (where f(x) is the PDF), and the least upper
      |         bound of f(x) anywhere there.
 Both bounds are multiples of 2^-bitplaces.
      |      - 'bitplaces' is an accuracy expressed as a number of bits after the
      |         binary point.
-The random number will be a multiple of 2^-bitplaces,
+The random variate will be a multiple of 2^-bitplaces,
      |         or have a smaller granularity.
 Default is 53.
      |      - 'mn' and 'mx' express the interval.
 Both are optional and
      |         are set to 0 and 1, respectively, by default.
      |
      |  numbers_from_dist_inversion(self, icdf, n=1, digitplaces=53, base=2)
-     |      Generates 'n' random numbers that follow a discrete or non-discrete
+     |      Generates 'n' random variates that follow a discrete or non-discrete
      |      probability distribution, using the inversion method.
      |      Implements section 5 of Devroye and Gravel,
      |      "Sampling with arbitrary precision", arXiv:1502.02539v5 [cs.IT], 2015.
-     |      - 'n' is the number of random numbers to generate.
+     |      - 'n' is the number of random variates to generate.
 Default is 1.
      |      - 'icdf' is a procedure that takes three arguments: u, ubits, digitplaces,
      |         and returns a number within base^-digitplaces of the True inverse
      |         CDF (inverse cumulative distribution function, or quantile function)
      |         of u/base^ubits.
 For a given value of `digitplaces`, icdf(x)<=icdf(y)
      |         whenever 0<=x<y<=1.
      |      - 'digitplaces' is an accuracy expressed as a number of digits after the
      |         point.
-Each random number will be a multiple of base^-digitplaces,
+Each random variate will be a multiple of base^-digitplaces,
      |         or have a smaller granularity.
 Default is 53.
      |      - base is the digit base in which the accuracy is expressed.
 Default is 2
      |         (binary).
 (Note that 10 means decimal.)
      |
      |  numbers_from_pdf(self, pdf, mn, mx, n=1, steps=100)
-     |      Generates one or more random numbers from a continuous probability
+     |      Generates one or more random variates from a continuous probability
      |      distribution expressed as a probability density
      |      function (PDF).
-The random number
+The random variate
-     |      will be in the interval [mn, mx].  `n` random numbers will be
+     |      will be in the interval [mn, mx].  `n` random variates will be
      |      generated. `pdf` is the PDF; it takes one parameter and returns,
      |      for that parameter, a weight indicating the relative probability
-     |       that a random number will be close to that parameter. `steps`
+     |       that a random variate will be close to that parameter. `steps`
      |      is the number of subintervals between sample points of the PDF.
      |      The area under the curve of the PDF need not be 1.
      |      By default, `n` is 1 and `steps` is 100.
      |
      |  numbers_from_u01(self, u01, pdf, cdf, mn, mx, ures=None)
-     |      Transforms one or more random numbers into numbers
+     |      Transforms one or more random variates in [0, 1] into numbers
      |      (called quantiles) that follow a non-discrete probability distribution, based on its PDF
      |      (probability density function), its CDF (cumulative distribution
      |      function), or both.
      |
-     |      - u01: List of uniform random numbers in [0, 1] that will be
+     |      - u01: List of uniform random variates in [0, 1] that will be
      |      transformed into numbers that follow the distribution.
      |      - pdf: The PDF; it takes one parameter and returns,
      |      for that parameter, the relative probability that a
-     |      random number close to that number is chosen.
+     |      random variate close to that number is chosen.
 The area under
      |      the PDF need not be 1 (this method works even if the PDF
      |      is only known up to a normalizing constant).
 Optional if a CDF is given.
      |      - cdf: The CDF; it takes one parameter and returns,
-     |      for that parameter, the probability that a random number will
+     |      for that parameter, the probability that a random variate will
      |      be less than or equal to that parameter.
 Optional if a PDF is given.
      |      For best results, the CDF should be
      |      strictly increasing everywhere in the
-     |      interval [xmin, xmax] and must output values in [0, 1];
+     |      interval [xmin, xmax].
+The CDF must output values in [0, 1].
-     |      for best results, the CDF should
-     |      be increasing everywhere in [xmin, xmax].
      |      - mn, mx: Sampling domain.
-The random number
+The random variate
      |      will be in the interval [mn, mx].
 For best results,
      |      the range given by mn and mx should cover all or
      |      almost all of the distribution.